snakers4/silero-vad/README.md

 We use random 250 ms audio chunks for validation.
 Speech to non-speech ratio among chunks is about ~50/50 (i.e. balanced).
 Speech chunks are sampled from real audios in four different languages (English, Russian, Spanish, German), then random background noise is added to some of them (~40%).

 Since our VAD (only VAD, other networks are more flexible) was trained on chunks of the same length, model's output is just one float from 0 to 1 - **speech probability**.
 We use speech probabilities as thresholds for precision-recall curve.
-This can be extended to 100 - 150 ms (coming soon).
-Less than 100 - 150 ms cannot be distinguished as speech with confidence.
+This can be extended to 100 - 150 ms. Less than 100 - 150 ms cannot be distinguished as speech with confidence.

 [Webrtc](https://github.com/wiseman/py-webrtcvad) splits audio into frames, each frame has corresponding number (0 **or** 1).
 We use 30ms frames for webrtc, so each 250 ms chunk is split into 8 frames, their **mean** value is used as a treshold for plot.